carlosdavis/wordpress-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.6.9 =
+* Facebook Like button
+* Twitter Tweet button
+* Standalone service chooser - improved drag & drop and styling
+* Update CSS to support Like and Tweet

+= .9.9.6.8 =
+* A2A Kit is now inline again for backwards compatibility with manual placements
+* Container (used for the default auto-placement) now clears floats to fix <a href="http://wordpress.org/support/topic/plugin-addtoany-sharebookmarkemail-button-button-not-at-bottom-of-post">position issue when an image is aligned left or right</a>

+= .9.9.6.7 =
+* Major overhaul of CSS stylesheet again
+* Fix A2A Kit styling for manual placements
+* Simplify A2A Kit styling
+* Remove short-lived clearfix
+* Remove legacy fallback to inline CSS for WP 2.0
+* Remove CSS code offer in admin

+= .9.9.6.6 =
+* Major changes to plugin CSS stylesheet to support A2A Kit (official standalone services)
+* Standalone services are no longer list items within an unordered list container
+* Button is no longer a list item
+* Button/standalones now follow the HTML markup layout suggested by the <a href="http://www.addtoany.com/buttons/customize/standalone_services">AddToAny Kit</a>

+= .9.9.6.5 =
+* Add class-names to use official <a href="http://www.addtoany.com/buttons/customize/standalone_services">Standalone Services Kit</a>
+ * Google Analytics stats for individual services
+* Dutch translation (by Rene from <a href="http://wpwebshop.com/premium-wordpress-plugins/">WordPress Webshop</a>)

 = .9.9.6.4 =
 * Option to toggle displaying at the bottom of excerpts